s0nderlabs/pragma./docs/features/ai-chat.md

 ```

 ```
-Show me the cheapest NFT in monad-punks and buy it
+Show me the cheapest NFT in skrumpeys and buy it
 ```

 ```